Members

 Deirdre Healy

-Deirdre Healy is an IRCHSS Post-Doctoral Research Fellow at the Institute of Criminology, University College Dublin.
+Deirdre Healy is a Lecturer in Criminology in the Institute of Criminology, Sutherland School of Law, University College Dublin.
+Deirdre took up this role in 2010.
 Her research interests include desistance from crime, probation, attrition in rape cases, and ethics in criminal justice research.
 In 2008, she began the Crime, Desistance and Reintegration Study, which involves a long-term follow-up of a sample of adult male probationers who were interviewed for her doctoral research.
 The study will provide a detailed account of pathways to, and from, desistance and aims to identify the psychological and social processes involved in these transitions.
-Deirdre is also writing a book The Dynamics of Desistance: Charting Pathways through Change (Willan Publishing, forthcoming).

 Eoin Healy